ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 * validation set accuracy of 94.5%
 * test set accuracy of 92.4%

-The LeNet-5 CNN architecture was chosen as the baseline since it enjoyed success in MNIST classification, which is a similar image classification problem that we are dealing with here.
-To adapt LeNet-5 to a robust traffic sign classifier, modifications included the preprocessing, changing #(output nodes) to 43, and retuning hyperparameters to hit 93% validation accuracy.
+The LeNet-5 CNN architecture was chosen as the baseline, since it gave high-performance results in MNIST classification, which is a similar image classification problem to what we are dealing with here.
+To adapt LeNet-5 to a robust traffic sign classifier, modifications included the grayscale preprocessing, changing #(output nodes) to 43, and retuning hyperparameters to hit 93% validation accuracy See plot below of how validation accuracy grows (with some randomness due to gradient descent being stochastic) with epoch number.

 ### Test a Model on New Images